rei/rei-cedar-docs/docs/patterns/update-and-loading-notifications/README.md

 ## Loading Notifications

-When we use visual loading transitions to show that a live section of a page is changing or presenting new data, we are actually notifying our users that something is happening and that the page is busy.
-Transitions should also notify assistive technology that it should temporarily ignore changes to an element.
+Loading Notifications signal to users that loading is occurring, but do not give any specific indication of progress.
+Use Loading Notifcations to communicate the busy state of the page or content element, reassuring users that that page is not frozen and their request is in progress.

+Transitions should also notify assistive technology to temporarily ignore changes to an element.
 This can be added in the form of additional element attributes that communicate to assistive technology, though consider if the action without context will create any cognitive dissonance for our visual users.

 <cdr-table class="advanced-table" full-width=false>
   <tr>